roovo/obsidian-card-board/README.md

 ```

 See the [compatibility section](#other-plugin-compatibility) for details on how you can choose to use
-a format compatible with other plugins.
+a format compatible with other plugins (or choose not to add any completion text).

 If you have subtasks and the parent task is tagged as an _autocomplete_ task then the main
 task will be marked as complete when you tick off the final subtask: